raspberrypi/documentation/configuration/config-txt/overclocking.md

 #### force_turbo

-`force_turbo=0`

-This enables dynamic clocks and voltage for the CPU, GPU core, and SDRAM.
+Using `force_turbo=0` enables dynamic clocks and voltage for the CPU, GPU core, and SDRAM.
 The CPU frequency goes up to `arm_freq` when busy, and down to `arm_freq_min` on idle.

 `core_freq`/`core_freq_min`, `sdram_freq`/`sdram_freq_min` and `over_voltage`/`over_voltage_min` behave in a similar manner. `over_voltage` is limited to 6 (1.35V).
 Non-default values for the h264/v3d/isp frequencies are ignored.

-`force_turbo=1`

-Disables dynamic frequency clocking, so that all frequencies and voltages stay high.
+Using `force_turbo=1` disables dynamic frequency clocking, so that all frequencies and voltages stay high.
 Overclocking of h264/v3d/isp GPU parts is allowed, as well as setting `over_voltage` up to 8 (1.4V).
 For more information [see here](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=29&t=6201&sid=852d546291ae711ffcd8bf23d3214581&start=325#p170793).

 ### Clocks relationship